Table of contents:

 Ambulances have been diverted, surgeries have been delayed.
 The Ryuk Bitcoin ransomware is a nationwide attack wreaking havoc on US hospitals.
 Institutions in California, Oregon, and New York were all attacked in a single day.

 The Ryuk Bitcoin ransomware attack freezes hospital records and disrupts critical day-to-day emergency response procedures.
 The attack can encrypt data on any hard drive that it infiltrates.
 The Ryuk Bitcoin ransomware attack is responsible for 30 percent of global ransomware attacks this year.

 The Ryuk Bitcoin Ransomware Attack, What We Know

 A criminal organization called Wizard Spider, also known as UNC-1878, is likely behind most of the attacks, say authorities.
-Senior vice president of cyber response firm Mandiant, Charles Carmakal, states the group behind the Ryul Bitcoin ransomware attack is “one of the most brazen, heartless, and disruptive” groups he has seen all of his career.
+Senior vice president of cyber response firm Mandiant, Charles Carmakal, states the group behind the Ryul Bitcoin ransomware attack is “one of the most brazen, heartless, and disruptive” groups he has seen in all of his career.

 Image by Bermix Studio

 On Oct.
 29, the FBI, Department of Homeland Security, and Department of Health and Human Services confirmed that the threat was an “imminent and credible” threat.
 They advised hospitals to take measures to secure their systems.
 The New York Times reported leaked communications from Wizard Spider, intercepted by Hold Security.
 “We expect panic,” said one hacker, commenting on the potential impact of the mass strike on U.S. hospitals during the ongoing healthcare crisis and presidential elections.